 I struggle to move my new hands so I can push myself off the floor, but they are too numb, this body is too weak.
 The fire in my throat intensifies like it’s being burned with hot coals.
 I try desperately to move my legs so I can get enough momentum to slip off the noose, but I can barely twitch them.
 My vision goes blurry as the cells in my brain are starved of oxygen.
 All I can see are blobs of colors.
 My brain is shutting down.

-“I got her,” the father says with a weary and distraught voice.
+“I got her,” the father says in a weary and distraught voice.

 “Why are you doing this?”
 Alba’s teenage sister mumbles as she cries.

 Alba’s mother only repeats her daughter’s name as she buries her face into my hair.
 She rocks my body back and forth, holding me in her arms.
 Alba’s sister clutches onto my opposite arm while her warm tears sprinkle the bare skin of my chest.
-The numbness in my face begins to wear off as pins and needles jab into my cheeks, my eyesight sharpens as the blood returns to my head.
+The numbness in my face begins to wear off as pins and needles jab into my cheeks, my eyesight sharpens as the blood flows into my brain.